getgud-io/getgud-docs/Integrations/Unreal Engine/unreal-engine-5-integration.md

-# Integrate Unreal Engine server with Getgud.io
+# Integrate Unreal Engine Server with Getgud.io

+## 1. Create Folder Structure

-1. Add the following folder structure to your UE5 Project.
-Make sure to create ThirdParty folder if you do not have one.
+Add the following folder structure to your UE5 Project.
+Ensure you create the `ThirdParty` folder if it doesn't already exist.

 ```
 YourProject/